Rootly-AI-Labs/SRE-skills-bench/README.md

 | New In ML @ ICML 2025, KnowFM @ ACL 2025 | July 13-19 2025 |

 ## 🔗 About the Rootly AI Labs
-Reliability-bench is built with ❤️ by the [Rootly AI Labs](https://rootly.com/ai-labs) for engineering teams everywhere.
+SRE-skills-bench is built with ❤️ by the [Rootly AI Labs](https://rootly.com/ai-labs) for engineering teams everywhere.
 The Rootly AI Labs is a fellow-led community designed to redefine reliability engineering.
 We develop innovative prototypes, create open-source tools, and produce research that's shared to advance the standards of operational excellence.
 We want to thank Anthropic, Google Cloud, and Google DeepMind for their support.